Skip to content

 Behr Diamonds therapy on wall vs paper

 On the left is Diamonds Therapy on the wall, and the right is on the piece of paper.
 Isn’t that crazy?
 Both are in natural light.
-(I had to reverse the sample on the left to match it up in the photo.)
+(I had to reverse the swatch on the left to match it up in the photo.)

 Diamonds Therapy – Is It All That?